What are the code requirements for haunted house attractions?

-Per NFPA 1, Fire Code, a haunted house is considered a special amusement building.
-By definition, a special amusement building is "a building that is temporary, permanent, or mobile and contains a device or system that conveys passengers or provides a walkway along, around, or over a course in any direction as a form of amusement arranged so that the egress path is not readily apparent due to visual or audio distractions or an intentionally confounded egress path, or is not readily available due to the mode of conveyance through the building or structure."
+According to the 2021 edition of NFPA 1, a special amusement building is “a building or portion thereof that is temporary, permanent, or mobile and contains a ride or device that conveys patrons where the patrons can be contained or restrained, or provides a walkway along, around, or over a course in any direction as a form of amusement or entertainment, and arranged so that the egress path is not readily apparent due to visual or audio distractions, contains an intentionally confounded egress path, or is not readily available due to the mode of conveyance through the building or structure.”
 A special amusement building is an assembly occupancy regardless of occupant load.

-Haunted houses use special effects, scenery, props, and audio and visual distractions that may cause egress paths to become not obvious.
-In haunted houses in particular, the presence of combustible materials and special scenery can also contribute to the fuel load should a fire occur.
-Because of this, the Code requirements are purposely strict to in hopes of avoiding a disastrous fire event.
+Special amusement buildings often use special effects, scenery, props, and audio and visual distractions that may cause egress paths to become difficult to identify.
+In haunted houses, in particular, the presence of combustible materials and special scenery can also contribute to the fuel load and, may result in rapid fire spread should a fire occur.

 - Haunted houses must apply the provisions for assembly occupancies in addition to the provisions of Section 20.1.4.

-- Automatic sprinklers are required for all haunted houses.
+- Automatic sprinklers are required for all haunted houses unless it is less than 10 feet (3050 millimeters) in height and has less than 160 square feet (15 square meters) of aggregate horizontal projections.
 If the haunted house is considered moveable or portable, an approved temporary means is permitted to be used for water supply.

-- Actuation of sprinklers or any suppression systems, smoke detection system (having a cross zoning capability) must provide an increase in illumination of the means of egress and termination of other confusing visuals or sounds.
+- Actuation of sprinklers, or any suppression systems, as well as smoke detection systems (having cross-zoning capability) must provide an increase in illumination of the means of egress and termination of other confusing visuals or sounds.
+The one exception is for haunted houses that are in permanently installed special amusement buildings that use a ride (or similar device) that occupants are contained in and unable to evacuate themselves without the help of a ride operator and that meet specific criteria.

 - Exit marking and floor proximity exit signs are required.
 Where designs are such that the egress path is not apparent, additional directional exit marking is required.